ai4immuno/ai4immuno.github.io/resources.md

 ---
 layout: page
-title: Resources
+title: Other Resources
-permalink: /resources/
-nav_order: 6
+nav_order: 5
 ---

 ## Other Resources